zun-liang/portfolio/README.md

+# Portfolio

+## Introduction

+In this website,

 ### Why this?

-I am always longing for my own website and I haven't ready for it until I learned React router because I personally prefer traditional multiple page website in this case.
+I am always longing for my own website and I haven't felt ready for it until I learned React router because I personally prefer traditional multiple pages website in this case.
 This website a great project for me to pratice my React and React router skills as well.

 ### Helpful Resources